Nominated Candidate for Club Growth Director

 Since joining Toastmasters in May 2016, I have a successful track record both as a club and district officer.
-Division D formed in July 2020, has already achieved the highest divisional renewal rate (78.0%) in D91 and had the highest average number of Officers trained per club trained (5.33) in the first round of training in July/August 2020.
-We are the first Division to reach and exceed it base number in 2021.
+Division D, formed in July 2020, has already achieved the highest divisional renewal rate (78.0%) in D91 and had the highest average number of Officers trained per club trained (5.33) in the first round of training in July/August 2020.
+We are the first Division to reach and exceed the base number in 2021.

 As Club Mentor, I helped Pegasus Speakers in D71 grow from Charter strength to it becoming the largest club in D71 with 67 members and achieve 20 DCP points since it chartered in early June 2020.
-Remember behind every number there are people and experiences.
+Remember: behind every number, there are people and experiences.

-Vote for me and let’s focus on working together to build our membership strength, using the advertisements, speechcraft and highlighting how the education system benefits a wide range of people to achieve both their personal and professional goals, and to build clubs throughout the District.
+Vote for me and let’s focus on working together to build our membership strength, using the advertisements, speechcraft and highlighting how the education system benefits a wide range of people to achieve both their personal and professional goals and to build clubs throughout the District.

 Why are you applying to become Club Growth Director?